rakvat/transform-social.org/content/en/texts/racism.md

 **Race** does not exist, but race matters. (see e.g. <a href="https://www.nationalgeographic.com/magazine/article/race-genetics-science-africa" target="__black">here</a>)

-Something is about race IF a BIPOC says it's about race OR it affects BIPOC differently.
+Something is about race IF a BIPoC says it's about race OR it affects BIPoC differently.

 **Racism** is prejudice about race if it is reinforced by systems of power.
 (Racism is way more than what Nazis do.)